A theorem of Retakh for exact $\infty$-categories and higher extension functors: Introduction

-There is a notion extriangulated categories, defined by Nakaoka--Palu \cite{NP19}, which simultaneously generalizes exact and triangulated categories.
-Recently, Nakaoka--Palu have shown that the homotopy category of an exact quasi-category has a natural extriangulated structure \cite[Theorem~4.22]{NP20}.
-This extends the well-known result that the homotopy category of a stable quasi-category is canonically triangulated \cite[Theorem~1.1.2.14]{Lur17}, and moreover the homotopy category of the nerve of an exact category is obviously exact.
-Note that the homotopy category of a stable quasi-category is hardly ever exact.
-Building on Nakaoka--Palu's work, we show that the Retakh spectra~$\Extcat_{\C}(-,-)$ determine the extriangulation on~$\homcat\C$.
+There is a notion extriangulated categories, defined by Nakaoka--Palu \cite{NP19}, which simultaneously generalises exact and triangulated categories.
+Recently, Nakaoka--Palu showed that the homotopy category of an exact $\infty$-category has a natural extriangulated structure \cite[Theorem~4.22]{NP20}.
+In particular, it encapsulates the now well-known result that the homotopy category of a stable $\infty$-category is canonically triangulated \cite[Theorem~1.1.2.14]{Lur17}, and moreover the homotopy category of the nerve of an exact category is obviously exact.

-For a non-negative integer~$n$, Gorsky--Nakaoka--Palu \cite[Definition~3.1]{GNP21} define the~$n$--extension groups for extriangulated categories, ultimately inspired by Yoneda's classic monograph on extension categories \cite{Yon60}.
-We show that the higher structure contained in the Retakh spectra~$\Extcat_{\C}(-,-)$ descends to the~$n$--extension groups in the homotopy category.
+For a non-negative integer~$n$, Gorsky--Nakaoka--Palu \cite[Definition~3.1]{GNP21} define the~$n$-extension groups for extriangulated categories, ultimately inspired by Yoneda's classic monograph on extension categories \cite{Yon60}.
+We show that the higher structure contained in the Retakh spectra~$\Extcat_{\C}(-,-)$ descends to the~$n$-extension groups in the homotopy category.